apache/incubator-taverna-site/content/community/index.md

 <a name="contribute-server"></a>
 ### Hosting a Taverna Server
-For information on hosting a Taverna Server to run Taverna workflows see the [Server](/documentation/server) Section.
+For information on hosting a Taverna Server to run Taverna workflows, see the [Server](/documentation/server) Section.

 <a name="contribute-host"></a>